Vyral/corina-cisneros/_posts/2020-11-10-q-which-3-home-selling-myths-should-you-stop-believing.md

 excerpt: Ascribing to these three myths will only hurt your home sale.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Corina+Cisneros/Videos/Q-+Which+3+Home+Selling+Myths+Should+You+Stop+Believing_.mp4
-pullquote: Today’s buyers are more educated than ever before.
+pullquote: Today’s buyers are more educated than ever.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true